Saint Francis Woodlands

 - Map: View Saint Francis Woodlands Map || View same map in PDF (1.04 MB) || Google Earth || State Lands Interactive Mapper

-Saint Francis Woodlands encompasses a beautiful and diverse 25 acres of peaceful wooded property in Staten Island, Richmond County.
-Popular activities include wildlife and nature viewing, bird watching, nature photography, as well as hiking through the pleasant maze of Greenbelt Trails.
+Saint Francis Woodlands encompasses a beautiful and diverse 25 acres of peaceful wooded property on Staten Island.
+Popular activities include wildlife and nature viewing, bird watching, and nature photography, as well as hiking through the pleasant maze of Greenbelt Trails.

 General information on hiking includes how-to and safety tips and links to rules & regulations

-As part of the Staten Island Greenbelt, one of the largest urban nature preserves in the United States, St. Francis Woodlands provides visitors with three trails-all less than one-half-mile-long-for exploring its forested hills and upland swamp habitats.
-In addition, Saint Francis is located nearby the Robert Moses era Richmond County Parkway, adjacent to this property.
+As part of the Staten Island Greenbelt, one of the largest urban nature preserves in the United States, St. Francis Woodlands provides visitors with three trails-all less than a half mile long-for exploring its forested hills and upland swamp habitats.
+In addition, Saint Francis is located near the Robert Moses era Richmond County Parkway, which is adjacent to this property.

 Peacefully observing or photographing nature is a favored pastime in the woodlands.
 A small dam at the main stream's beginning allows visitors an opportunity to catch a glimpse of many small reptiles and amphibians.

 From the Staten Island Expressway, exit for Todt Hill Road.
-Parking on Todt Hill is not available.
-Parking lot for St. Francis Woodlands is located on Helena Road, just off of Todt Hill Road.
+The parking lot for St. Francis Woodlands is located on Helena Road, just off of Todt Hill Road.
+There is no parking on Todt Hill Road.
 Priory Pond is located inside St. Mary's facility (500 Todt Hill Road) however, there is no public parking.

 Rules, Regulations and Outdoor Safety